Interaction effects and subgroups are probably what we want to estimate

 Classic experimental practice tries to estimate an effect, then either

-1. faces a thicket of onerous multiple testing challenges to do model selection to work out who it applies to, or
+1. encounters a thicket of onerous multiple testing challenges to do model selection to work out who it applies to, or

 2. applies for new funding to identify relevant subgroups with new data in a new experiment.

 Can we estimate subgroups and effects simultaneously?
-How bad is our degrees-of-freedom situation in this case?
-Not clear, and I could not see an easy answer skimming the references (Foster, Taylor, and Ruberg 2011; Imai and Ratkovic 2013; Lipkovich, Dmitrienko, and B 2017; Su et al. 2009).
+How bad is our researcher-degrees-of-freedom situation in this case?
+This question is complicated (Foster, Taylor, and Ruberg 2011; Imai and Ratkovic 2013; Lipkovich, Dmitrienko, and B 2017; Su et al. 2009).

 3 Conditional average treatment effect

-Working out how to condition on stuff is the bread and butter of causal inference, and there are a bunch of ways to analyse it there.
+Working out how to condition on stuff is the bread and butter of causal inference, and there are a bunch of ways to analyse it.
+TBC

 4 As transferability